lubuntu-team/manual/source/3/3.2/3.2.5/desktop.rst

    pcmanfm-qt --desktop-pref

 from the command line.
-Another way to launch this is to right click on the desktop desktop preferences.
+Another way to launch this is to right click on the desktop :menuselection:`Desktop Preferences`.